Sherewood/4501Project-/README.md

     Note: Multi-unit selection not available, will not be supported until advanced prototype

 Movement: Right clicking on an empty region of the game world will cause your selected unit to move towards it

+Return to base: Clicking on the 'returnToBase' button with a unit that supports the action selected will cause it to return to the Main Base.

 Attack: Right clicking on an enemy unit with an ally unit selected will cause that unit to attack the enemy unit.